avturas/organization-admin/README.md

-# 🏛️ Political Party Management Platform
+# 🏛️ Organization Management Platform

-**Role-based management system for political organizations**
+**Role-based management system for organizations**
 Built with Angular 20 and Firebase, this platform supports structured document sharing, announcements, and organizational workflows with secure, scalable access control.

 ---